-To achieve this, teachers should choose activities which allow pupils to practice the skills mentioned in the descriptors, and to extend their learning when they are comfortable with a topic.
+Aim for a combination of activities in each subject as it's likely a single one won't be sufficient.
+Choose activities that'll enable your pupils to practise the skills in the standards, and to extend their learning when they are comfortable with a topic.

 - Verbal mental maths games led by the teacher where pupils can recite their 2, 5 and 10 timetables confidently

-- Pupils completing ‘filling in the gaps’ worksheets using mathematical signs such as ‘>’ and ‘=’
+- ‘Fill in the gaps’ worksheets using mathematical signs such as ‘>’ and ‘=’

 - Role-play activities, such as ‘shop’ where pupils can confidently demonstrate the adding and subtraction of numbers

 - Online computer programmes, such as Minecraft, could be used when looking at 3D shapes and the properties of shapes

 - Simple class surveys so pupils can show they can total and compare categorical data

 Where to find activities

 You can find questions, tasks and activities in guidance published by The National Centre for Excellence in the Teaching of Mathematics (NCETM).

 There's examples for each year group, such as the ones on page 15 for year 2 pupils: